Why modern dating is terrible

 At the end of the day, you need to change your mindset from being a slave to sex, happiness, and instant gratification to becoming your best self and investing in yourself long-term.
 A good relationship takes work and sacrifice, and not always happy and perfect, but if you’re willing to put that in, you will be ahead of most people in the dating market.

 Again, I am not preaching that we should go back to the culture of the early 20th century and undo all the societal progress.
 Instead, I believe we should adopt a modern twist to traditional values, and maintain a balance.
-There is a reason why some parts of the world, especially those with strong traditional values, still see good relationships and families.
+There is a reason why some parts of the world, especially those with strong traditional values, still see healthy relationships and families.

 We are living in interesting times full of societal, political, and economic change.
 The dating market is merely a reflection of societal values and prosperity.
 In prosperous and stable times, people partner up early and start families.
 In turbulent times as we live in now, relationships and families become less of a priority.

 As I mentioned in another blog post, the kind of prosperity and stability we had in the West since the end of WWII was unprecedented.
-As such, the kind of dating market where most people (mainly Baby Boomers and Gen X) were getting into good relationships and starting families was also unprecedented.
+As such, the kind of dating market where most people (mainly Baby Boomers and Gen X) were getting into healthy relationships and starting families at a younger age was also unprecedented.
 I believe those easy times are coming to an end.
 When people are overworked, cannot afford necessities such as a home, and are stressed about basic survival, dating becomes less of a priority — you see that in many developed nations today, such as Japan, China, and the US.

 Also, the widespread availability of electronics/cheap entertainment options and the lack of third spaces (public spaces outside of home and work/school) means fewer people are going outside and meeting in person.
 This is detrimental to dating since it is how most people used to meet and find prospective partners.
 However, with more people than ever staying indoors, and more stigma surrounding workplace dating and approaching strangers in public, people have resorted to using social media and online dating platforms, which are inherently superficial, and do not represent real-world social dynamics.